 There are multiple chairpersons that can be appointed to work on sexual misconduct cases.
 A Chairperson will be assigned to each case based on availability and lack of potential conflicts of interest.
 Chairpersons undergo a day-long training program facilitated by the Sexual Misconduct Coordinator.
 The program includes training on how to run a disciplinary hearing, how the sexual misconduct policies and disciplinary procedures work, as well as information on how to approach the issue of sexual misconduct with sensitivity and tact.

 You can pick any staff or faculty member to serve as your advisor.
 You cannot select off-campus advisors.
-You are encouraged to select a member of the Student Support Team, as they have been trained.
+You are encouraged to select a member of the Sexual Misconduct Support Team, as they have been trained.
 However, this is not a requirement.
 You may also choose to switch advisors, even after the disciplinary process has been initiated, if you feel that your current advisor is not providing adequate support.

 Any student can speak to the Sexual Misconduct Coordinator and/or their Assistant Dean about these issues.
 In all cases, the Sexual Misconduct Coordinator is noted as the point person, as they are the one to issue No-Contact Orders.
 If the student(s) involved have shared their case with their Assistant Dean, the Assistant Dean and Sexual Misconduct Coordinator can work together to support the student with class issues.